mitshell/corenet/README.md

 $ python corenet.py
 ```

-You need to have the right to open raw Ethernet socket: for this you need to be root,
+You need to have the right to open raw Ethernet socket: for this you need to be
-or to set the CAP_NET_RAW capability for your user.
+root (e.g. *sudo python corenet.py*), or to set the CAP_NET_RAW capability for
+the Python interpreter (*sudo setcap cap_net_raw+eip /usr/lib/python27*).

 From here, it is waiting for eNodeB to connect, and then to UE to attach.
+All
+logs are written to the */tmp/corenet.log* file.